sdr01810/buildroot-scripts/README.md

-Scripts built around buildroot which help to leverage its capabilities.
+Scripts built around buildroot that help to leverage its capabilities.